My 3-step planning method: Make an Action Plan for Your side-hustle

 Here’s a reminder of the steps:

 Put dates on to your plan with a start date for each week and make a note of any weeks where things might be busy at work or when you have a weekend away etc

-Write your three goals at the top of your plan
+Write your three goals/ projects at the top of your plan

-Plot out your actions that you’ve broken down from each goal over the next 12-weeks - don’t be tempted to front weight most of your tasks to the first few weeks, try to spread them out evenly over the 12 weeks to make your plan realistic in terms of what you’ll have time to achieve each week
+Plot out the actions you’ve broken down from each project over the next 12-weeks.
+Don’t be tempted to front weight most of your tasks to the first few weeks, try to spread them out evenly over the 12 weeks to make your plan realistic in terms of what you’ll have time to achieve each week

 Having a beautiful plan is one thing.
-Making it happen is a whole other ball game.
-Before I get to work on my plan, there are some things I do to give myself the best possible chance of achieving my goals.
-This planning method has been a total game changer for me.
-It’s given me the tools I needed to create the business and lifestyle I want and I’ve learned that growing a side-hustle doesn’t mean working all hours and getting burnt out.
-And I know it can do the same for you.
+Making it happen is a whole other ball game

+And there you have it, a simple but effective action plan for your business, ready and waiting to help you make your ideas a reality.
+This planning method has been a total game changer for me in creating the business and lifestyle I want and it’s also taught me that growing a side-hustle doesn’t mean working all hours and getting burnt out, it’s about doing less and focussing on the stuff that really makes a difference.
+I know this 3-step planning method can do the same for you.

 And finally, let me say, don’t be afraid to tweak it and edit my process so that it works best for you and your business.
 That’s what it’s all about, so feel free to experiment with it until you find a way that really clicks with you.

 If you want more from me on side-hustling and escaping your 9-5, make sure you’re signed up to my monthly Side-Hustle Mail.
 You’ll also get access to my free resource library, packed with eBooks, workbooks and templates to help you level up your side-hustle.